KunalRelia/VCCBG/README.md

 # Lean4 Formalization of the VCCBG paper
-This repository formalizes the algorithmic results of the vertex cover problem on cubic bridgeless graphs (VCCBG) [paper](https://kunalrelia.github.io/img/VCCBG.pdf) using Lean4.
-Specifically, we provide the formalization of the proof of correctness of the alternative algorithm presented in Section C of the paper, which proves that VCCBG $\in$ P.
+This repository is aimed at formalizing the algorithmic results of the vertex cover problem on cubic bridgeless graphs (VCCBG) [paper](https://kunalrelia.github.io/img/VCCBG.pdf) using Lean4.
+Specifically, we are formalizing the proof of correctness of the alternative algorithm presented in Section C of the paper, which proves that VCCBG $\in$ P.

 ## Build the Lean files